Calendar Dates in Focus: Summer 2025

 Mental Health Awareness Week (13-19 May)

-Meanwhile, our Mindfulness Through Film training course (created in partnership with the Mental Health Foundation) explores how film watching and filmmaking can be used to introduce mindfulness principles and exercises.
+Meanwhile, our Mindfulness Through Film online course (created in partnership with the Mental Health Foundation) explores how film watching and filmmaking can be used by educators to introduce mindfulness principles and exercises.

 Every year on the third Friday in May, Endangered Species Day aims to celebrate, educate and promote action towards protecting threatened and endangered species.